Purpl244/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
 - I was able to intigrate ChatGBT into my raspberrypi
 - What your biggest challenges and triumphs were at BSE,
 - I learned about how to code, what a raspberrypi even is, and the differences of where you put you wires in a breadboard